Get Involved

 Committees

-Deployment & Events Committee - This committee is Chaired by Jennifer Candela and is overseen by Deputy Coroner Logistics Director Alexis Pettler.
-Committee members report to Jennifer Candela.
+Deployment & Events Committee - overseen by Deputy Coroner Logistics Director Alexis Pettler; reports to Command

 MRU Explorers Program